Cedar Rapids Rampage: History

 Former Chicago Storm assistant and Rockford Rampage head coach Jeff Kraft was named the first head coach in franchise history.
-In the first home pre-season match in Cedar Rapids, the Rampage would lose 11-6 to the St. Louis Ambush at the U.S. Cellular Center on October 30, 2015.
+In the first home pre-season match in Cedar Rapids, the Rampage lost 11-6 to the St. Louis Ambush at the U.S. Cellular Center on October 30, 2015.

 The first regular season MASL game in Rampage history was November 6, 2015 at the Missouri Comets.
 The game saw first goal in franchise history, scored by forward Elmo Neto.
-The Rampage would go on to lose 8-7 in overtime.
-After an 0-7 start to the season (and two overtime losses), the Rampage would get their first win in a 9-7 comeback victory over the Ambush.
-Cedar Rapids had at one point trailed 7-2 in the third quarter, but used the quickest hat-trick from start-to-finish in MASL history by forward Alex Megson (41 seconds from the first to the third goals) to get back in the game.
-Player/assistant coach Carlos “Chile” Farias would score the game-tying and game-winning goals.
-Midway through the season, the Rampage would acquire forward Gordy Gurson who would go on to become arguably the face of the franchise.
-A much improved side would win four games the second half of the year and finish 5-15.
+The Rampage went on to lose 8-7 in overtime.
+After an 0-7 start to the season (and two overtime losses), the Rampage got their first win in a 9-7 comeback victory over the Ambush.
+Cedar Rapids trailed 7-2 in the third quarter, but used the quickest hat-trick from start-to-finish in MASL history by forward Alex Megson (41 seconds from the first to the third goals) to get back in the game.
+Player/assistant coach Carlos “Chile” Farias scored the game-tying and game-winning goals.
+Midway through the season, the Rampage acquired forward Gordy Gurson, who would go on to become arguably the face of the franchise.
+A much improved side won four games the second half of the year and finished 5-15.

-The 2016–17 Major Arena Soccer League season would be a turn-around season for the club.
-Kraft would be let go as head coach before the season, and Hewerton Moreira was promoted to replace him as a player-coach.
-Moreira would go on to finish second in the MASL record books for assists in a season with 29, and the Rampage would have their first winning record with a 12-8 mark, highlighted by wins over the Milwaukee Rampage and defending/eventual champions, Baltimore Blast.
-The Chicago Mustangs would edge Cedar Rapids for the last playoff spot, and would also beat the Rampage in a match that would tie the league record for fewest goals total in a match with 4 scored (3-1).
+The 2016–17 Major Arena Soccer League season was a turn-around season for the club.
+Kraft was let go as head coach before the season, and Hewerton Moreira was promoted to replace him as a player-coach.
+Moreira went on to finish second in the MASL record books for assists in a season with 29, and the Rampage had their first winning record with a 12-8 mark, highlighted by wins over the Milwaukee Rampage and defending/eventual champions, Baltimore Blast.
+The Chicago Mustangs edged Cedar Rapids for the last playoff spot, and also beat the Rampage in a match that tied the league record for fewest goals total in a match with four scored (3-1).